Acting presidency of Suharto: Health

-As acting president, Suharto had already begun to take steps to show that he wanted to adopt family planning as Government policy on a national scale.
+As acting president, Suharto had already begun to take steps to show that he wanted to adopt family planning as government policy on a national scale, having originally been adopted by Jakarta governor Ali Sadikin.
 In 1967, he signed the UN Declaration on Population and had already taken steps to implement family planning.
-By the end of 1967, 6,456 people had participated in the family planning program (KB) with the infrastructural backing of 116 KB clinics.
+6,456 people had participated in the family planning program (KB) by the end of 1967, with the infrastructural backing of 116 KB clinics.

-Social Security
+Social security

 The Ministry of Manpower experimented with a social security system in 1967.
-Through a Ministerial Regulation, a Social Security Fund was established by the Department of Manpower.
-Under this fund, all costs for illnesses, pregnancy, giving birth, and deaths were covered by the Ministry.
-Only employees of private enterprises are eligible for this entitlement and it was not compulsory.
+Through a Ministerial Regulation, a social security fund was established by the Department of Manpower.
+Under this fund, all costs for illnesses, pregnancy, giving birth, and deaths were covered by the ministry.
+Only employees of private enterprises were eligible for this entitlement, and it was not compulsory.

 Veterans affairs

 On 7 August 1967, the DPR passed the Veterans of the Republic of Indonesia Law.
-The law outlines not only the criteria for being a veteran but also their privileges; including receiving preference should a veteran apply to be a civil servant in government, being allowed to go back to their old civilian jobs after they finished their service, and to receive skills education from the Government before they return to full civilian life.
-The law also called on the Government to ensure the veterans’ social security through grants.
-The law granted the Veterans’ Legion of Indonesia, the national organization for veterans' affairs established in 1957, its own charter and a revised organization and leadership.
+The law outlined not only the criteria for being a veteran, but also their privileges; including receiving preferences should a veteran apply to be a civil servant in government, being allowed to go back to their old civilian jobs after they finished their service, and to receive skills education from the government before they return to full civilian life.
+The law also called on the government to ensure the veterans' social security through grants.
+The law granted the Veterans' Legion of Indonesia, the national organization for veterans' affairs that was established in 1957, its own charter and a revised leadership.

 Religion

 In religious affairs, Suharto adopted a stance of supporting religious tolerance and was against forced religious conversion.
-As will be seen however, this tolerance does not extend to Confucianism.
+In practice, however, this religious tolerance did not extend to Confucianism.

 Chinese Indonesians

-By the end of the acting presidency, the Suharto Government had taken measures to suppress the cultural life of its Chinese Indonesian citizens.
-The policies that were adopted include the non-recognition of Confucianism as a religion, banning Chinese holidays such as the Chinese New Year, banning Chinese newspapers, banning Chinese schools, and banning the usage and teaching of Mandarin.
+By the end of his acting presidency, Suharto had taken measures to suppress the cultural life of its Chinese Indonesian citizens.
+The policies that were adopted included the non-recognition of Confucianism as a religion, banning Chinese holidays such as the Chinese New Year, banning Chinese newspapers, banning Chinese schools, and banning the usage and teaching of Mandarin.